-This statement was issued in June 2015 and establishes standards for governmental employer recognition, measurement, and presentation of information about OPEB.
+This statement establishes standards for governmental employer recognition, measurement, and presentation of information about OPEB.
 The statement also establishes requirements for reporting information about financial support provided by certain non-employer entities for OPEB that is provided to the employees of other entities.
-This statement is closely related in some areas to Statement No. 74.
 The statement is effective for the fiscal year 2017-18.